Find Affordable College Courses

 40% Women

 There are 47 schools in the United States where you can get your doctor's degree in astronomy.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 16% were students from an underrepresented racial-ethnic group.
-Also, 27.6% of astronomy graduates were international students.
+This degree is more popular with male students, and about 18% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 29.0% of astronomy graduates were international students.

 Education Levels of Astronomy Majors

-During the 2020-2021 academic year, 170 students earned their doctor's degree in astronomy.
+During the most recent year for which data is available, 259 people earned their doctor's degree in astronomy.
 This makes it the 95th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in astronomy at each degree level.